tagsysx/CardPilot/README.md

 - Advanced analytics and visualizations
 - Custom data collection intervals
 - Integration with additional sensor types
+- Enhanced App Intents with more automation options

 ## Support

 For technical support or feature requests, please refer to the project documentation or contact the development team.

+---

+**Note**: App Intents provide the best user experience for iOS 16+ users, while URL Scheme remains a reliable fallback for older iOS versions and advanced customization needs.